FileMeta/filemeta.github.io/CodeBit.md

 layout: default
 ---
 # CodeBits
 CodeBits are an application of [FileMeta Principles](/Manifesto.html) to accomplish lightweight code sharing.
 The unit of sharing is a single source code file called a CodeBit.
-Each CodeBit file begins with YAML metadata encapsulated in a comment so that it doesn't interfere with the function of the code itself.
+Each CodeBit file begins with metadata encapsulated in a comment so that it doesn't interfere with the function of the code itself.
+The metadata follows the [SoftwareSourceCode](https://schema.org/SoftwareSourceCode) schema from [Schema.org](https://schema.org) and is encoded in [YAML](https://yaml.org/)

 The metadata includes a keyword indicating that the file is CodeBit, name,  URL to the master copy, and version number.
 Optional fields include description, copyright, license, and so forth.

 This page includes the following sections:

 * [FMCodeBit Application](#application): A description of the FMCodeBit utility application.
 * [CodeBit Specification](#spec): The (very simple) specification for CodeBits
 * [Sample Metadata Block](#sample): A sample CodeBit metadata block.
 * [Known CodeBits](#directory): A short but growing list of known CodeBits.